Travel Signatures and I-20/DS-2019 Reprints (F and J Students)

 Show Updated OPT Employment Information on Your I-20

-An updated I-20 with your employment information is not required for all F-1 students on OPT, however, some employers or immigration attorneys may request an updated I-20 for HR or other purposes.
-After your OPT has been approved, you have your EAD card, and you have reported your employment, you can request an updated I-20 that shows your approval and employer information.
+An updated I-20 with your employment information is not required for all F-1 students on OPT, however some employers or immigration attorneys may request an updated I-20 for HR or other purposes.
+After you have your EAD card and you have reported your employment, you can request an updated I-20 that shows your approval and employer information.
+Be sure to report your updated employment first before requesting the I-20 reprint.

 Request an I-20/DS-2019 Reprint